 Overview of the Future of Copyright

-The history of copyright is a fascinating one, well worth anyone’s study.
-There’s no shortage of information on the Web related to the subject.
+The history of copyright is a fascinating one, well worth studying to gain context on copyright issues today.
+There’s no shortage of information on the web related to the subject.
 Start with the Wikipedia entry and move on from there.

 It’s really fairly straightforward: authors (not publishers) were offered a modicum of economic protection in relation to their creative effort, as a simple incentive for creative folks to create.